 Any recuts would be the next higher number for that plant”.
 (LJC: so 1G and 1H would be the 2nd cut from Santa Maria) “That way they could easily keep track of how many replacements were needed for each plant. “

 Discogs has 247 entries against Kind of Blue.

-Columbia pressed vinyl at three pressing plants of their own (and possibly made use of many others), however note the dates these came into operation, according to Discogs:
+Columbia at this time pressed vinyl at up to four pressing plants of their own (and possibly made use of many others) The dates these came into operation, according to Discogs:

 On its first release in August 1959, fortuitously, an error was made in the track listing of the Side 2 label.
 Flamenco Sketches was wrongly listed as the first track, and All Blues as the second.
 All mono promos have the Side 2 track-listing error.
 The sequence was corrected (ie reverse order) on the label around November 1959, on commercial release pressings.
 Hence promos are all pre 11/59.
 The sequence error remained on the jacket indefinitely.

 Matrix codes found on mono promos: